shiltemann/CTF-writeups-public/HackyEaster_2019/writeup.md

 Then enter it in the egg-o-matic below.
 Lowercase only, and no spaces!

 **Solution**

-It's in ASL finegr spelling!
+It's in ASL finger spelling!
 They seem to have even used the hands from the following alphabet chart:

 ![](./writeupfiles/abc1280x960.png)

+I spells out `givemeasign`, which we enter into the egg-o-matic to get our egg.

 **Egg**